godotengine/godot-docs/classes/class_arvrpositionaltracker.rst

 - :ref:`TrackerHand<enum_ARVRPositionalTracker_TrackerHand>` **get_hand** **(** **)** const

 Returns the hand holding this tracker, if known.
-See TRACKER\_\* constants.
+See ``TRACKER_*`` constants.

 .. _class_ARVRPositionalTracker_method_get_joy_id:

 - :ref:`int<class_int>` **get_joy_id** **(** **)** const

-If this is a controller that is being tracked the controller will also be represented by a joystick entry with this id.
+If this is a controller that is being tracked, the controller will also be represented by a joystick entry with this ID.

 .. _class_ARVRPositionalTracker_method_get_mesh: